ron2015schmitt/docker/README.md

 # Angular projects

-Angular likes that you have git and git credentials set up.
-Although it's best to use git outside the container.
+By default, Angular needs that you have git and git credentials set up because it sets up a git project.
+However, it's best to include the option `--skip-git` during ng project creation and use git outside the container.

 Include option `-p 4200:4200` in `docker run` command so that `ng serve` works.